Six cities. $360 million in concessions. A 40-year transit system facing withdrawal elections. What each city's residents need to know.

 1. Cite a verifiable source.
 Corrections must reference a specific mainstream media article, official government document, agency report, or public record — with a URL or document identifier.
 Sources must be independently verifiable by any reader.

-2. Acceptable sources include: Major newspapers and wire services, local broadcast news (KERA, CBS Texas, WFAA, NBC DFW), established trade/policy publications (Governing.com, GovTech, Bond Buyer, Railway Age, Community Impact), official government websites and press releases, agency board presentations and public filings, and peer-reviewed research.
+2. Acceptable sources include: Major newspapers and wire services, local broadcast news (KERA, CBS Texas, WFAA, NBC DFW), established trade/policy publications (Governing.com, GovTech, Bond Buyer, Railway Age, Mass Transit Magazine, Community Impact), official government websites and press releases, agency board presentations and public filings, and peer-reviewed research.

 3. Not accepted as sources: Wikipedia, social media posts, personal blogs, anonymous forums, advocacy group publications (from either side of the debate), opinion columns or editorials (unless clearly labeled as such), and unsourced claims.